karlotness/adrt/docs/examples.cginverse.rst

    fig.colorbar(im_plot, ax=axs, orientation="horizontal", pad=0.1)

-If you compare this against the ADRT in :ref:`quickstart`, you should see that the differences are visually imperceptible.
+If you compare this against the ADRT in :doc:`quickstart`, you should see that the differences are visually imperceptible.
 However, the two inverses produce very different results.